ssrikantan/armtemplates/README.md

 # armtemplates
-arm templates for different scenarios and deployments
+Azure ARM templates for different scenarios and deployments